ing-bank/rokku/README.md

 As alternative environment value `ROKKU_ATLAS_ENABLED` should be set to true.

-Lineage is done according following model
+Lineage is done according to model

 ![alt text](./docs/img/atlas_model.jpg)